The TLC Team

 Specialist trainer in stress, anxiety and using the power of positive psychology.
 Uses TakeTen and HeartMath performance measures, to support your stress transformation, reducing stress levels to maximise performance.
 Designs and creates projects, training and learning packages from inception to evaluation.

-Lee is lecturer at the University Centre, Blackburn College in coaching, mentoring and counselling; Governor, St Aiden’s Primary School, Knowsley
+Lee is a lecturer at the University Centre, Blackburn College in coaching, mentoring and counselling; Governor, St Aiden’s Primary School, Knowsley and is currently working towards being a qualified Counsellor.

 Areas of Expertise: Resilience coaching.
 Developing high performing leaders.
 Design and delivery of bespoke teaching and training courses